odoo/odoo/doc/reference/cmdline.rst

     logs to the ``ir.logging`` model (``ir_logging`` table) of the specified database.
-The database can be the name of a database in the "current" PostgreSQL, or `a PostgreSQL URI`_ for e.g. log aggregation
+The database can be the name of a database in the "current" PostgreSQL, or `a PostgreSQL URI`_ for e.g. log aggregation.

 .. option:: --log-handler <handler-spec>